asktushar/Urban-Stream-Monitor/README.md

 Urban Stream Monitor(USM) is a spark pipeline(Batch/Realtime) management application designed to automate pipeline monitoring, continuous health check, and support.
 Significant features are listed below.

+## Product Details
+Product details can be found at http://urbanstreammonitor.com/

 ## Features

 1. Continuous monitoring of spark pipeline, both batch and real-time.